Come and see our animals

 Here on the Estate we have a Breeding Programme for this rare breed.
 These Sheep have a lovely, gentle nature & a very distinctive appearance with their curly fleece & very dark black faces, so dark that you cannot see their eyes, with black circular patches on their legs.

 The sheep are sheared twice a year and their fleeces sent to the Natural Fibre Company to be transformed into wool to create a collection of accessories.
-Their extra soft fleece is also used as protective packaging for the Estate’s Sparkling Wine.
+Their extra soft fleece will also be used as protective packaging for the Estate’s Sparkling Wine.
 Wool has amazing insulation properties and also protects the bottles from breakages during transit to customers.
 So don't be surprised to open your case of wine and find the fleece fibres tucked around each bottle inside.